 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thyroid Cancer.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the thyroid

-A normal gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
-A healthy thyroid gland is barely palpable (capable of being touched or felt).
+A normal thyroid gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
+A healthy thyroid gland is barely palpable, which means it is hard to be felt when touched.
 If a tumor develops in the thyroid, it is felt as a lump in the neck.
 A swollen or enlarged thyroid gland is called a goiter, which may be due to a person not getting enough iodine.
 However, most Americans receive enough iodine from salt, and a goiter under these circumstances is caused by other reasons.

 Types of thyroid cancer

 Papillary thyroid cancer.
-Papillary thyroid cancer develops from the follicular cells and grows slowly.
+Papillary thyroid cancer develops from follicular cells and grows slowly.
 It is the most common type of thyroid cancer.
-It is usually found in one lobe; only 10% to 20% of papillary thyroid cancers appear in both lobes.
+It is usually found in one lobe; only 10% to 20% of papillary thyroid cancer appears in both lobes.
 Papillary thyroid cancer is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.

-These two types of cancer are very often curable, especially when found early and in people younger than 45.
-Together, papillary and follicular thyroid cancers make up about 90% of thyroid cancers.
+Follicular thyroid cancer and papillary cancer are very often curable, especially when found early and in people younger than 45.
+Together, follicular and papillary thyroid cancers make up about 90% of all thyroid cancer.

 Anaplastic thyroid cancer.
-This type is rare, accounting for about 2% of thyroid cancers.
-It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign tumor of the gland.
+This type is rare, accounting for about 2% of thyroid cancer.
+It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign thyroid tumor.
 Anaplastic thyroid cancer can be subtyped into giant cell classifications.
 Because this type of cancer grows so quickly, it is more difficult to treat successfully.

 Looking for More of an Overview?

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction about thyroid cancer.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to thyroid cancer.